Skip to main content

 As the Commercial Bank

-Once a bank has been onboarded by the central bank onto the M10 platform, they can then use the API to effectively create and manage customer accounts.
-We will use the API act as two different commercial banks titled "Bank One" and "Bank Two".
-Each of these banks has a new customer we will create accounts for and deposit funds.
+After a bank has been onboarded, the bank can use the API to create and manage accounts for their customers.
+Here we will use the API as two different commercial banks titled:

 • CLI